 This turns the question from “can I run this model?” into “how fast will it run?”

-For the truly ambitious, DS4 supports distributed inference across multiple machines.
-You can run the full PRO Q4 quantization across two 512 GB Mac Studios by splitting transformer layers: one machine handles layers 0-30, the other handles layers 31 through output.
+For the truly ambitious, DS4 can split inference across multiple machines.
+Run the full PRO Q4 build across two 512 GB Mac Studios by splitting transformer layers: one machine handles layers 0-30, the other takes layers 31 through output.

-The prefill path is pipelined — on two M5 Max machines connected by Thunderbolt 5, a 63k-token prompt saw a 1.85x speedup in prefill.
-Generation is strictly autoregressive, so distributed generation is actually slower than single-machine (due to cross-machine activation hops per token), but the capacity to run larger models is the win.
+Prefill is pipelined: on two M5 Max machines linked by Thunderbolt 5, a 63k-token prompt saw a 1.85x prefill speedup.
+Generation stays strictly autoregressive, so distributed generation is actually slower than single-machine because of cross-machine activation hops per token.
+The win is capacity, not speed.

 Not everyone has 96 GB of RAM.
-If you’re working with more modest hardware, the Qwen3.6-35B-A3B model is worth considering.
+If you’re on more modest hardware, Qwen3.6-35B-A3B is worth a look.

-Released in April 2026 under Apache 2.0, this is a 35B total parameter MoE model that activates only 3B per token.
-It features a hybrid architecture combining Gated DeltaNet, MoE, and Gated Attention — and it’s genuinely impressive for its size.
+Released in April 2026 under Apache 2.0, it’s a 35B-parameter MoE model that activates only 3B per token, with a hybrid of Gated DeltaNet, MoE, and Gated Attention.
+For its size it’s genuinely impressive.

 Hardware requirements for Qwen3.6-35B-A3B